fluffy-mods/RelationsTab/Source/description.md

 Replaces the faction tab with a relations tab.
 The relations tab shows, in a very graphical way, relations between your colonists and with other factions.

+# Notes
+In games with many faction mods or a lot of colonists, the dynamic displays may 'explode'.
+There's three things you can do to mitigate this problem;
+ - Use the static circle view.
+In the top right of the tab there is a button to switch between circle and dynamic views (may be hidden underneath the tutorial window).
+ - Reset the dynamic view until it stops exploding.
+The button to reset the dynamic algorithm is in the top right of the window, next to that for cicle view (and may also be hidden by the tutorial).
+ - Tweak the parameters for the dynamic algorithm.
+In the mod options (Menu -> Options -> Mod Options -> Relations Tab) you can tweak the parameters for the algorithm.
+There is a short description of what each parameter does in the options as well.

+# Known issues
+ - In games with a lot of factions/colonists, the algorithm may 'explode'.
+See the 'Notes' section on how to fix this.
+ - Some mods (noticably, the Zabrak faction) change pawn rendering in such a way that it breaks the relations tab.
+I'm looking for the root cause of this.